-- Frame of Reference Training (FOR) – It helps to improve the accuracy of the rater by thoroughly familiarizing raters with various performance dimensions to be assessed.
+- Frame of Reference Training (FOR) – It helps to improve the accuracy of the rater by thoroughly familiarizing raters with various employee performance dimensions to be assessed.

 - Behavioural Observation Training (BO) – It focuses on how raters observe, store, recall, and use information about performance.
 Fundamentally, it improves raters skills at observing performance.

-- Self-Leadership Training (SL) – The goal of SL training is to improve a rater’s confidence in their ability to manage performance.
+- Self-Leadership Training (SL) – The goal of SL training is to improve a rater’s confidence in their ability to manage employee performance.
 It includes positive self-talk, mental imagery, positive beliefs and thought patterns.

 Performing a Pilot Test